matthewpersico/personal/README.md

 The default, if `$HOME/.config/autoload-config.dat` is not found, is `all`, so that in a new environment, you can see what's happening.

+### Perl modules

+Many of the utilities in this repo either use Perl or are Perl.
+Make sure these modules are installed:

+* File::Slurp
+* Lingua::EN::Inflect
+* Term::ReadLine::Gnu
+* Tk
+* Devel::ptkdb

 ### rsync-backups